 I felt like a misfit and in many ways I was.

 All that changed when I landed in high school.
 I left the majority of my classmates behind including the bullies who ventured into public high school while I attended the private, Catholic Presentation of Mary Academy.

-There I met a group of girls who took me under their wing, and my life was transformed.
+There I met a group of girls who took me under their wing, and my life began to change.
 On the outside at least.
 Inside I was still painfully aware that something was missing.

-Fast forward through college, dropping out of school, getting pregnant at 20, married at 28 and divorced at 33 where I landed at the feet of a man who would open my eyes.
+Fast forward through college, dropping out of school, getting pregnant at 20, married at 28 and divorced at 33 where I landed in a relationship with a man who would open my eyes to many things.

 It was at this point in my life that I started reading everything and anything I could about self-help and spirituality.
 I couldn’t consume it fast enough.
 Dana would recommend a book, and I would immediately go out and purchase it along with several others that caught my eye.

-We would spend Saturday nights getting high (don’t judge, I’m a product of the seventies) discussing and dissecting each book and its points.
+We would spend Saturday nights sitting around, smoking a joint (don’t judge, I’m a product of the seventies) discussing and dissecting each book and its points.
 I learned a lot from my dear friend over the course of many years and ultimately found what was missing in my life.
 I believe we are solely responsible for our own personal growth and development and it’s crucial if you want a life of happiness.
 My own progress is a testament to that.

 So without further delay, here’s my personal self-help book list!